Nutrition

 "The bad news is that we see the first signs of brain aging much earlier than was previously thought.
 However, the good news is that we may be able to prevent or reverse these effects with diet, mitigating the impact of encroaching hypometabolism by exchanging glucose for ketones as fuel for neurons."

 She went on to say that as people age, the brain loses its ability to metabolize glucose efficiently.
 This disrupts brain networks and neurons slowly starve.
-But their experiments showed that by switching to ketones as a source of fuel, brain energy is boosted and neuronal networks are saved.
+However, their experiments showed that by switching to ketones as a source of fuel, brain energy is boosted and neuronal networks are saved.

 “If we can increase the amount of energy available to the brain by using a different fuel, the hope is that we can restore the brain to more youthful functioning,” explained Prof. Mujica-Parodi.